Stochastic Stability of Monotone Economies in Regenerative Environments: Introduction

-where $\{\xi _{t}\}$ is a stochastic process with $\xi _{t}\in {\cal S}$, $X\in {\cal X}$ is the state variable of economic interest and $f\mathpunct{:}{\cal X}\times {\cal S}\rightarrow {\cal X}$ is an appropriately measurable function.
-The process $\{\xi _{t}\}$ is known as the \emph{driving sequence\/} of the stochastic recursion.
-For a given $X_{0}$ and given (random) values of $\xi_0,\ldots,\xi _{t-1}$, the system~\eqref{eq:srs} generates a (random) value of $X_{t}$.
+where $\{Z_{t}\}$ is a stochastic process with $Z_{t}\in\mathcal{Z}$, $X\in\mathcal{X}$ is the state variable of economic interest and $f\mathpunct{:}{\cal X}\times\mathcal{Z}\rightarrow\mathcal{X}$ is an appropriately measurable function.
+The process $\{Z_{t}\}$ is known as the \emph{driving sequence\/} of the stochastic recursion.
+For a given $X_{0}$ and given (random) values of $Z_{0},\ldots,Z_{t-1}$, the system~\eqref{eq:srs} generates a (random) value of $X_{t}$.}

-It is well-known \citep[see, e.g.,][]{BoFo} that, under extremely general conditions (see Section 2.1 for details), any time-homogeneous Markov chain may be represented as an SRS \eqref{eq:srs} with independent and identically distributed (i.i.d.)\ driving elements $\xi_0,\xi_1,\ldots$.
+{It is well-known that a stochastic recursive sequence is more general than a Markov chain \citep[see, e.g.,][]{BoFo}.\footnote{We follow the terminology of \citet{MTw} and use the term Markov Chain to refer to any discrete-time Markov process (DTMP) whether the state space is finite, countable or continuous.} In particular, under extremely general conditions on the state space $\mathcal{X}$ (see Section 2.1 for details), any time-homogeneous Markov chain (equivalently, discrete-time Markov process, DTMP) may be represented as an SRS~\eqref{eq:srs} with independent and identically distributed (i.i.d.)\ driving elements $Z_{0},Z_{1},\ldots$, whereas, the stochastic recursion allows $\{Z_n\}$ to be dependent, for example, it could itself be a Markov chain.}

-The questions we address in this paper are whether and under what conditions there exists an equilibrium distribution for $X$ and if so, whether it is unique; whether the sequence $X_{t}$ converges and if it does, whether the long-run distribution is independent of the initial conditions.
+{\citet{Stachurski} gives a number of examples of stochastic recursions in economics including threshold models and random mutations to best responses in a co-ordination game.
+Other examples include linear models, such as $X_{t+1}=a_t X_t + b_t$ where $Z_t=(a_t, b_t)$ is a random vector \citep{Horst}.
+The focus of our applications will however, be on recursions generated from dynamic programming problems of the type in equation~\eqref{eq:be}.}